-Verification of the mechanism for generating stylized facts using the artificial market model.
 To verify the mechanism through which stylized facts can be generated, simulations are conducted without using actual transaction data from the EBS platform.
 Interdealer order flow is generated using uniform random numbers such as customer order flow.
 For this order flow, the time intervals between occurrences are generated with uniform random numbers based on the minimum timestamp (100 milliseconds) using the set average value as a reference.
 The order flow is configured with a common maximum amount for buying and selling, and uniform random numbers are generated based on a minimum unit of one million dollars.
 The settings for order flow include setting the maximum value to 5 million dollars (discrete values in increments of one million dollars, from -5 million dollars to 5 million dollars), 10 million dollars, 20 million dollars, 30 million dollars, and 40 million dollars (denoted as v5, v10, v20, v30, and v40, respectively).
 Additionally, to simulate the calendar effect of order flow, the maximum value is set to 5 million dollars for the base data and then adjusted to 10 million dollars, 20 million dollars, 30 million dollars, and 40 million dollars only for the one-hour period from GMT 1:00 to 2:00 (denoted as v5_v10, v5_v20, v5_v30, and v5_v40, respectively).
 A simulation is also conducted by comparing v5_v40 with the base order flow, where the maximum value of 5 million dollars is adjusted to 10 and 20 million dollars.
-These results are presented in Table 2 and Figs. 8 to 10.
+These results are presented in Tables 5 and 6 and Figs. 11 to 16.
+By comparing these simulation results, it can be inferred that mechanisms such as fat

 By comparing these simulation results, it can be inferred that mechanisms such as fat tails or volatility clustering occur when there is a certain difference in volume between periods of concentrated and nonconcentrated order flow.
 Additionally, regarding the autocorrelation of returns, a trend in which the negative autocorrelation occurring at lag 1 decreases in absolute value with increasing volume is observed.
-Furthermore, it is evident that the relationship between this autocorrelation and scaling does not arise from the concentration of order flow at
+Furthermore, it is evident that the relationship between this autocorrelation and scaling does not arise from the concentration of order flow at specific times but rather from the overall level of volume, which creates a general trend of randomness.